ellaxu43/zillow_regression_project/readme.md

 # Next Steps
-With more time, I would like to dive deeper into the zillow database and implement feature engineering to discover the best combination of available features to predict home values.
+With more time, I would like to dive deeper into the zillow database and implement feature engineering to discover the best combination of available features to predict home values.# zillow_regression_project